 Read more about Kim’s story and music therapy here

 Note: Kim’s song to his daughter is published with approval from Kim and his family.

-Alice Rivières is a French woman.
+Alice Rivières is French.
 When you look at her, she looks like every other person.
-Except that she might be a bit more kind, well-spoken and optimistic than the normal person you would meet on the street.
+Except that she might be a bit more well-spoken and optimistic than the normal person you would meet on the street.
 And that she has a family history with Huntington’s disease (HD).

 Alices’ mother got sick 20 years ago.
 Ten years later she decided to get tested.
-It felt like a part of her just needed to know: needed to be certain to be able to get on in her life.
+It felt like a part of her just needed to know.
 And she was “sure not to have it, so…” Unfortunately Alices’ test results came back positive – which in case of HD is the answer you don’t want.
 She had the disease.